Radinkv/project-radink/README.md

 - **List** all the workouts currently stored in my workout library, **so that** I can keep track of all my different routines and pick one based on my goals.

 #### Extra choices for buffers:
-- **Schedule** multiple workouts on different days of a 7-day week, **so that** I can plan out and organize my entire week of training in advance and make quick changes if needed.
+- **Schedule** a singular workout or rest day on different days of a 7-day weekly schedule, **so that** I can plan out and organize my entire week of training in advance and make quick changes if needed.
 - **View** my schedule **so that** I can swiftly review which workout or rest day is assigned to each day and plan my day accordingly.
 - **Analyze** the usage of different equipment and muscle groups across all my scheduled workouts, **so that** I can quickly identify undertrained or overtrained areas and balance my fitness routine accordingly.